 Game streaming is taking over the industry more and more.
 With the advent of one-click live game streaming, open-source capture and broadcasting tools, the number of hours spent watching game video has skyrocketed.
 Competitive games create unique gaming experiences that are actively shared and watched by millions.
 It engages people more than sporting events and revives interest in old classics like Heroes of Might and Magic III.

-Forced to stay at home, people are much more active in surfing communities of the games they are interested in in search of interesting techniques, easter eggs, tips and just examples of a beautiful walkthrough.
-Therefore, streaming goes beyond classic YouTube and extends to social networks, personal blogs and other platforms such as Twitch, Periscope and others.
-People connect to the streams of their favorite franchises not only from PCs but also from smartphones, tablets and even TVs, demonstrating a stable trend of moving away from standard television content towards custom gaming one.
+Forced to stay at home, people are much more actively browsing the communities of the games they are interested in looking for interesting tricks, easter eggs, tips, and just examples of a beautiful walkthrough.
+Therefore, streaming goes beyond classic YouTube and extends to social networks, personal blogs, and other platforms such as Twitch, Periscope, and others.
+People are joining streams of their favorite franchises not only on PCs, but also on smartphones, tablets and even TVs, showing a steady shift from standard TV content to bespoke gaming content.

 Clearer Touch of Inclusivity in Games

-Video games are a great way to draw the attention of a wide variety of audiences to issues of racism, sexism and homophobia, many of which have literally blown up the current year.
-The Sims 4 can be considered one of the most inclusive games in the industry today, because it gives players the freedom to create their character with any skin color, any nationality or religion.
+Video games are a great way to raise the awareness of all kinds of audiences about the issues of racism, sexism, and homophobia, many of which have literally blown up this year.
+The Sims 4 can be considered one of the most inclusive games in the industry today because it gives players the freedom to create their Sim with any skin color, nationality, or religion.

-With the diversity and inclusiveness of games, it becomes much more apparent to players that they are open to the realization that everyone is different and that is great.
+With the diversity and inclusiveness of games, it becomes much more obvious to players that they are open to the realization that everyone is different, which is great.
 Diversity may become more prevalent in video games as sectors of the entertainment industry move towards equality.

 Rising Popularity of Mobile Games

 About half of smartphone users play games.
 The total number of mobile players worldwide is about 2.6 billion.
 The largest category of players are people from 25 to 34 years old.